Disha4346/chatbot-project/readme.md

 - Simple and intuitive user interface built with Streamlit.
 - Utilizes the Gemini Pro API for powerful language model capabilities.

+## Demo Video

+Watch the [demo video](https://github.com/your-username/chatbot-project/raw/main/videos/demo-video.mp4) to see the chatbot in action.

 ## Installation

 Follow these steps to set up and run the chatbot: